These chickpea taquitos make the perfect summer meal or snack. They’re crispy, delicious, and spicy, while also vegan and gluten-free. Enjoy!

 What’s more is that you should have the majority of the ingredients readily available at home.
 A major bugbear of mine is when recipes labelled as ‘easy’ are simple in practice, but require really specialist ingredients to put together.

-Sometimes recipes like taquitos or quesadillas call for being pan-friend, but not the case with this take on them.
+Sometimes recipes like taquitos or quesadillas call for being pan-fried, but not the case with this take on them.
 They can be baked and still turn out crispy and delicious.
 As Michaela suggests, just brush them with a little bit of oil and that should do the trick to turn them golden brown and crispy.

 I’m a big spice fan (I even add sriracha to tuna mayo pasta… I know, I know), so I’ve tweaked Michaela’s recipe a bit to add a bit more kick to it, but if you like it less spicy (or even more) then you can easily tweak and scale down or up the spices in it.
 I find that spice relies on personal preference so much that it can be difficult to know what to recommend, but hopefully you’ll get a good sense of what to add as you put them together.
 In fact, if you’re particularly adverse to spice then you can easily drop them altogether.